sisco311/scrcpy-snap/README.md

 #### XDG Desktop Entry

 The snap comes with an XDG desktop entry that can be called from your desktop environment's application menu.
-If you would like to customize the command line flags that are called by the desktop environment, edit the `Exec` key value at `/var/lib/snapd/desktop/applications/scrcpy_scrcpy.desktop`.
+If you would like to customize the command line flags that are called by the desktop environment, copy the `/var/lib/snapd/desktop/applications/scrcpy_scrcpy.desktop` desktop entry file to `~/.local/share/applications/`(manually create the directory if it isn't existed yet) and edit the `Exec` key's value to your liking.
 For example:

-    Exec=scrcpy
+    Exec=env BAMF_DESKTOP_FILE_HINT=/var/lib/snapd/desktop/applications/scrcpy_scrcpy.desktop /snap/bin/scrcpy

 could become:

-    Exec=scrcpy -w
+    Exec=env BAMF_DESKTOP_FILE_HINT=/var/lib/snapd/desktop/applications/scrcpy_scrcpy.desktop /snap/bin/scrcpy -w

 to enable the `--stay-awake` flag on scrcpy.
 See all flags by running `scrcpy --help`.